ultral/ultral.github.io/it/coreos2centos-en.md

 ![CFM 2 Ansible](assets/c2a_state_1.png?raw=true "CFM 2 Ansible")

-The infrastructure looked like bunch of standalone Hyper-V servers.
-In case of creation a VM we had to perform some actions:
+The infrastructure looked like a bunch of standalone Hyper-V servers.
+In case of creating a VM we had to perform some actions:

 * Put the VM hard drives to a special place.
-* Create DNS record.
+* Create a DNS record.
-* Create DHCP reservation.
+* Create a DHCP reservation.
 * Save the VM configuration to a git repo.

-It was partially automated process.
+It was a partially automated process.
 Unfortunately, we had to manage used resources & VMs locations manually.
-Hopefully, developers were able to change VMs configuration in the git repo, reboot VM and, as a result, get VM with desired configuration.
+Hopefully, developers were able to change VMs configuration in the git repo, reboot VM and, as a result, get VM with the desired configuration.

 ### Custom Configuration Management Solution

 ![CFM 2 Ansible](assets/c2a_vm_mgmt_workflow_1.png?raw=true "CFM 2 Ansible")

-I guess, the original approach was to have IaC.
-It had to be bunch of stateless VMs.
+I guess the original approach was to have IaC.
+It had to be a bunch of stateless VMs.
 Those VMs had reset they state after reboot.
 How did it look like?

 1. We create MAC address reservation.
 2. We mount ISO & special bootable hard drive to a VM.
 3. CoreOS starts OS customization: download the appropriate script(based on the IP) from a web server.
 4. The script downloads the rest of configuration via SCP.
-5. The rest of configuration is bunch of systemd units, compose files & bash scripts.
+5. The rest of the configuration is a bunch of systemd units, compose files & bash scripts.

 ![CFM 2 Ansible](assets/c2a_kernel_panic.png?raw=true "CFM 2 Ansible")